(A Step By Step Guide)

 Like any other site, you can now Add WordPress Two-Factor Authentication (TFA) easily.
 This ensures the highest security for your WordPress site.

-In this detailed article you will learn about what it is & how to add two-factor authentication for WordPress🔐.
+In this detailed article you will learn about what it is & how to setup two-factor authentication in WordPress🔐.
 Also find compilation of 8 best Two-Factor Authentication (2FA) WordPress Plugins👍.

 What is Two-Factor Authentication In WordPress?